-APPENDIX G

-HEALTH SERVICE SUPPORT
+APPENDIX G HEALTH SERVICE SUPPORT

-1. General.
-The use of HSS resources has proven historically to be a valuable low-risk asset to support FID programs.
+The use of HSS resources has historically proven to be a valuable low-risk asset to support FID programs.
 HSS is generally a noncontroversial and cost-effective means of using the military element to support US national interests in another country.
 The focus of HSS initiatives are not curative, but rather long-term developmental programs that are sustainable by the HN.
 HSS activities are targeted toward the health problems facing the HN military and, in conjunction with other US agencies, civilian health initiatives through CA and HA.
 This appendix is intended as a overview of HSS support to FID.
-Refer to Joint Pub 4-02 for more details on HSS.
+Refer to Joint Pub 4-02, "Doctrine for Health Service Support in Joint Operations," for more details on HSS.